shreya2710-ctrl/Robot/README.md

 # Robot
-This is a robot made using html n css
+This is a robot made using HTML and CSS.
+It was taught during the learning phase of web development...